Ambassador program vision

 - Opportunities learn with and from each other and collaborate on projects

 AAVSO Ambassadors are a mix of students either working towards a degree in an astronomy-related field or actively learning about astronomy, or a young professional engaged in astronomy.

 Each volunteer Ambassador is expected to:

-- participate in the "Ambassador Activities" outlined above throughout the year
+- participate in some of the "Ambassador Activities" outlined above throughout the year

 - effectively communicate why they are passionate about astronomy and the benefits of being involved with AAVSO, with the outcome that their audience members become knowledgeable and excited about AAVSO, and engage in AAVSO science

 - be self-directed, and take initiative with their own outreach and education projects

 - network and collaborate with others, both within and outside the AAVSO community